gaboesquivel/gaboesquivel/content/projects/wink.md

 images: []
 achievements:
   - Developed the first version of Wink's mobile banking app.
-  - Integrated API connections with partner banks for seamless transactions.
+  - Integrated partner-bank APIs so deposits, transfers, and account data could move through the app.
   - Designed and implemented biometric authentication for enhanced security.
 story:
-  - Wink is Costa Rica's first neo-bank, offering a mobile app for online banking without physical branch visits.
-I developed the first version of their mobile app and backend services within AWS.
+  - "Wink is Costa Rica's first neobank: a mobile app for banking without a branch visit.
+I built the first version of the app and the AWS backend it depended on."
-  - My responsibilities included technology selection, project planning, and coordinating API integration with partner banks.
-I implemented biometric authentication to enhance security while keeping the user experience streamlined.
+  - I chose the stack, planned the work, and coordinated partner-bank API integration.
+I also implemented biometric authentication so KYC and login did not need a branch visit.
-  - The project required forming a development team with the necessary skills to implement the technical requirements.
-This work applied mobile and cloud technologies to create a digital banking solution for the Costa Rican market.
+  - Launch required forming a development team that did not exist yet.
+A neobank has no useful version without the partner integrations, the auth, and the people to operate them.
 order: 18
 year: 2015
 ---

 # Wink

-Costa Rica's first neo-bank, delivered through a React Native mobile app, AWS backend, partner-bank APIs, and biometrics.
+Costa Rica's first neobank, delivered through a React Native mobile app, AWS backend, partner-bank APIs, and biometrics.